 The Path to Drawdown: Dynamic Glass

-Buildings account for 32% of energy use and 19% of energy-related GHG emissions worldwide.
-Much of this energy use and emissions come from heating the interiors of buildings in the winter and cooling them in the summer.
+32% of energy use and 19% of energy-related GHG emissions worldwide come from buildings.
+Much of this energy-use and emissions are a result of heating the interiors of buildings in the winter and cooling them in the summer.

 Dynamic glass can be based on electricity, heat, or light: it changes color and tint in real time in response to the light or heat that it’s exposed to, or when the user flips a switch.
 It has the potential to save energy for both thermal and lighting systems in buildings and transportation.

-Today, high production and installation costs are challenges to wide adoption.
-But Project Drawdown is hopeful that a rapid scaling is possible and projects its growth between now and 2050:
+Today, high production and installation costs are the obstacles to wide adoption.
+But Project Drawdown is hopeful that a rapid adoption is possible and projects its growth between now and 2050:

-- If 50% of buildings become net-zero emissions by 2050, they would require 341 million square meters of dynamic glass.
+- <::marker> If 50% of buildings are to become net-zero emissions by 2050, they would require 341 million square meters of dynamic glass.

 If the world can achieve this scenario, dynamic glass would help avoid 0.3 gigatons of GHG emissions compared with high performance static glass.